codemohitpra03/Codemates-server/README.md

 *Backend Server for Real-Time Collaborative Code Editor and Compiler Platform*

 **Overview:**
-The Backend server manages sockets and manages the code execution requests
+The Backend server manages sockets and manages the code execution requests by being a *producer* for *message queue*.